Apollo Server 3 is officially end-of-life as of 22 October 2024.

 Learn more about deprecation and end-of-life.

-3 is deprecated, and we strongly recommend upgrading to Apollo Server 4.
+Apollo Server 3 is end-of-life, and we strongly recommend upgrading to Apollo Server 4.
 If you are currently using Apollo Server 2, we recommend first upgrading to Apollo Server 3 using this guide.
 Afterward, you can continue upgrading from Apollo Server 3 to 4.

 The focus of this major-version release is to provide a lighter, nimbler core library as a foundation for future features and improved extensibility.